19 Jun

 Culture Affects Outcomes of War

-War is much more than the battles remembered, however, whether large or small.
+War is much more than the battles remembered, whether large or small.
 Human beings operate within the boundaries of culture, no matter the situation or conflict.
 Whether an angry argument between two people, or within a battle as large and significant as Normandy in 1944, culture always plays an important part.
-Examining the aspects of culture, within the complexities of conflicts can be intriguing.
+Examining the aspects of culture, within the complexities of conflicts is intriguing.

 The “big three” Allied powers claiming the key to victory were the United States, Great Britain, and Russia.
-Within that alliance, there were many cultural variations.
-All cultures are said to have “stereotypical” values, but the following are a few cultural values or aspects of the “big three.”
+Within that Alliance were many cultural variations.
+All cultures have some “stereotypical” values; but following are a few cultural values, or aspects, of those “big three.”

 Aspects of Culture